Causes, treatment & prevention of nosebleeds in seniors

 Prevention

-Nosebleeds can happen to anyone, any time, and any place - making them frustrating and a definite annoyance.
-They happen far more frequently than people realize (1 out of every 6 people get them every year) and more frequently in seniors than other adults.
-While there is no magic bullet to completely prevent them, there are a few things you can do to reduce the chance of them occuring.
+Nosebleeds can happen to anyone, at any time, in any place, making them frustrating and a definite annoyance.
+They happen far more frequently than people realize (1 in 6 people get them every year), and more often in seniors than in other adults.
+While there is no magic bullet to completely prevent them, there are a few things you can do to reduce the chance of them occurring.

 -

 - Get outside.
-If you spend alot of time indoors, the air conditioning can be drying.
-Getting a few hours of fresh air can help moisturize the nose and keep the nosebleeds away.
+If you spend a lot of time indoors, the air conditioning can be drying.
+Getting a few hours of fresh air can help moisturize the nose and prevent nosebleeds.

-- Double check your medication.
-Certain medication, such as antihistamines for allergies, have a drying effect.
-While great for congestion, they can often cause your nose to get brittle and crack - causing a nosebleed.
+- Double-check your medication.
+Certain medications, such as antihistamines for allergies, have a drying effect.
+While effective at relieving congestion, they can often make your nose brittle and cracked, leading to a nosebleed.
 Look for alternatives, use them along with a saline spray, or talk with your doctor about options.

 - Try a humidifier.
 Humidifiers are wonderful if you are indoors a lot or live in a cold, dry place.